 Pumping can be a hassle, but having the right gear can make all the difference.
 And with a few simple modifications, convert your nursing bra into a pumping bra without spending extra money on a separate piece of clothing.

-I have brought a guide on how to make a nursing bra into a pumping bra easily.
-With just a few modifications, you’ll be able to take the fuss out of pumping and multitask like a pro!
+I have brought a guide on easily turning a nursing bra into a pumping bra.
+You can take the fuss out of pumping and multitask like a pro with a few modifications!
 After all, a pumping bra allows for hands-free pumping and the ability to multitask while pumping.

 Once you read the whole guide, you will get tips on what to look out for.
+You can make a DIY pumping bra after reading this post.
 Also, I will provide helpful resources on where to find the supplies and instructions needed.